How Council decisions are made

 Overview and Scrutiny Committees

-Six Overview and Scrutiny Committees (OSCs) and one OSC sub-committee have been appointed with a role to review and scrutinise decisions made or actions taken or proposed to be by Cabinet, assist with the development of policy, and to make recommendations to the Cabinet as required.
+The Council has six Overview and Scrutiny Committees (OSCs) and one OSC sub-committee, which review and scrutinise decisions made or actions taken or proposed to be taken by Cabinet, assist with the development of policy, and make recommendations to the Cabinet as required.

 The Health Committee's remit also covers the operation of health services and consultation on proposals for development by NHS bodies.